 Our team offers programs that are designed to meet each one of your needs.
 This may include:

 - Cognitive-behavioral therapy program

 - EMDR therapy program

 Reach Out to Fort Behavioral Health

 What can a co-occurring treatment program do for you?
 In many situations, it can create a new opportunity for you to get healthy and to live a more confident life.
 Our team can help you at Fort Behavioral Health.
 With dual diagnosis treatment, Texas residents can finally find their way forward.
-To learn more and to get help today, call 844.332.1807.
+To learn more and to get help today, contact Fort Behavioral Health online or call 844.332.1807.